 Biography

-Dr Lu completed her DPhil at the University of Sussex in mobile computing and pattern recognition, supported by the UKRI Overseas Research Scholarship and the Sussex GTA Scholarship.
-Her doctoral work led to a patent for an iris-identification system for mobile devices and was presented at the UK Parliament’s SET for Britain.
+Yvonne completed her DPhil at the University of Sussex in pattern recognition and mobile computing, supported by the UKRI Overseas Research Scholarship and the Sussex GTA Scholarship.
+Her doctoral work was presented as a finalist at the SET for Britain at the UK Parliament and led to a patent.

 Most Recent Publications